kongware/ftor/README.md

 ```
 Genrally, tuples should be selected if a composite type of related data with different types is required.

-Tuples implement the following type classes if all of their elements implement them:
+Tuples delegate the implementation of the following type classes to their elements:

 * Bounded
 * Ord
 * Setoid
 * Monoid

-Here is an example for the `Ord` type class along with tuples:
+For instance, if all elements of a tuple implement the `Ord` type class, related operations can be applied to the tuple:

 ```Javascript
 const Pair = (x, y) => f => f(x, y);